-Living in the Blue Mountain area is great if you enjoy beautiful scenery and the variety of winter activities that are available here, including hiking, skiing, or snowshoeing.
+Living in The Blue Mountains area is great if you enjoy beautiful scenery and the variety of winter activities that are available here, including hiking, skiing, or snowshoeing.
 All that activity on the slopes and trails can mean extra stress on your lower legs, though.
 You need to know how to treat shin splints correctly in order to heal them and prevent future issues.

 Shin splints involve the muscles, tendons and even the bone tissue at the front of your legs.
 These can become irritated, swollen, and inflamed from overuse.
 The pain in your shins may be sharp, or just a dull achiness, and it is typically worse while you are moving and better when you are resting.